Review:

 Plasmids move around:

-* plasmid move freely: join and leave both genome and other plasmids.
+* plasmid move freely: join and leave both genome and other plasmids. *plasmid pull out imperfectly, take genes with them to another cell:

 - picture of normal excision, abnormal excision